-Both The Witches of Kyiv and Other Gothic Tales, a collection of Orest Somov’s short stories, and our latest non-fiction publication The Story of Pysanka: A Collection of Articles on Ukrainian Easter Eggs contain images of Mykola Pymonenko’s works.
+Furthermore, both The Witches of Kyiv and Other Gothic Tales, a collection of Orest Somov’s short stories, and our non-fiction publication The Story of Pysanka: A Collection of Articles on Ukrainian Easter Eggs also contain images of Mykola Pymonenko’s works.

-Mykola Pymonenko was born in the Kyiv suburb of Priorka, on 9 March 1862.
+Mykola Pymonenko was born in Kyiv suburb of Priorka, on 9 March 1862.
 He died fifty years later at the height of his artistic powers.
 Pymonenko dedicated many of his 700 works to his motherland, Ukraine.
 Like ‘freeze-frame’ episodes from the lives of Ukrainian villagers, his paintings depict daily life in Ukraine at the end of 19th and beginning of the 20th century.
-The artist’s major works include: “Idyll” (1908); “Off to War” (1902); “Ukrainian Night” (1905); “A Seller of Cloth” (1901) and “A Ford” (1901).
+The artist’s major works include “Idyll” (1908), “Off to War” (1902), “Ukrainian Night” (1905), “A Seller of Cloth” (1901) and “A Ford” (1901).

 Pymonenko’s primary subjects were Ukrainian peasants.
-He portrayed their daily chores, celebrations, sufferings and joys with great empathy.
-His illustrations of some of Taras Shevchenko’s narrative poems are renown.
+In particular, he portrayed their daily chores, celebrations, sufferings and joys with great empathy.
+Also, his illustrations of some of Taras Shevchenko’s narrative poems are renown.

 His oil on canvas works glow with light and colour.
 Pymonenko studied the effects of sunlight on colours and in nature.
-He was a master of painting scenes set in twilight and evening light.
+Indeed, he was a master of painting scenes set in twilight and evening light.
 He employed plein-air techniques for his landscapes.

 From 1888 to 1911 Pymonenko lived in the attractive village of Maliutianka, Kyiv region, which today hosts the Pymonenko Museum.
-Local natural features inspired his landscapes and the village inhabitants appeared as the characters in his paintings.
+There, local natural features inspired his landscapes and the village inhabitants appeared as the characters in his paintings.

 Pymonenko’s works were widely admired and one of his paintings hangs in the Louvre Museum.
-He was a member of art societies in Paris, Munich and Berlin and in Kyiv he taught a new generation of painters who included Kazimir Melevich.
+He was a member of art societies in Paris, Munich and Berlin.
+In addition to that, in Kyiv, he taught a new generation of painters, including Kazymyr Malevych.